holyjak/blog.jakubholy.net/README.md

   - 5--craft.md - make the Content items into links <> autolink headings
 - Look & feel:
    - re-enable support for cover images (commented out; need to pass remark its plugins in `gatsby-node`; perhaps move the code into a local plugin first)
-   - don't show the author info at / (based on frontmatter's `author: name`)
-   - don't show author info the end of each post
    - desktop: show top pages, tag cloud, ...

 ---